Load-loss factor

 The LLF value naturally depends on the load profile.
 For electricity utilities, numbers about 0.2-0.3 are typical (cf. 0.22 for Toronto Hydro, 0.33 for New Zealand).
 Multiple empirical formulae exist that relate the loss factor to the load factor (Dickert et al. in 2009 listed nine).

-Similarly, the ratio between the average and the peak current is called form coefficient k or peak responsibility factor k, its typical value is between 0.2 to 0.8 for distribution networks and 0.8 to 0.95 for transmission networks.
+Similarly, the ratio between the average and the peak current is called form coefficient k or peak responsibility factor k; its typical value is between 0.2 and 0.8 for distribution networks and between 0.8 and 0.95 for transmission networks.
 Coefficient k describes the losses as an additional load carried by the system, and is named loss equivalent load factor in Japan.